C2SP/C2SP/BLAKE3.md

   can replace HKDF.
 The context string in this mode should be hardcoded, globally unique, and application-specific.

-By default, all modes returns a 32-byte output, but they can produce an output of arbitrary size.
+By default, all modes return a 32-byte output, but they can produce an output of arbitrary size.
 Therefore, the hash mode can be used as an extendable-output-function (XOF), and the keyed hash mode can be used as a deterministic random bit